effectivecore/core/readme.md

 and unlimited by structure.

 Changing the structure of NoSQL data is possible only from the side of PHP code.
-For example, the main menu is located in NoSQL storage and the user cannot disrupt its work.
-The anonymous user menu is stored in SQL storage and the user can edit this menu through the system interface.
+For example, the main menu is located in NoSQL storage and nobody cannot disrupt its work.
+The anonymous user menu is stored in SQL storage and the administrator can edit this menu through the system interface.

 Field types are supported:
 - integer;